lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration-63.md

 ### Configure cloud service {#configure-cloud-service}

-You can configure the cloud service to update the configuration.
+You can configure the Brand Portal cloud service to update the configuration.
 Continue with the last step where you left in [Create Cloud Service](#create-cloud-service).

 1. Login to your AEM Assets author instance